SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 .. note::

     You can use a ``defer`` statement
-    even when there is no error handling code involved.
+    even when no error handling code is involved.